product-science/docs/docs/android/gradle.md

         }
     ```

-## 3. Add Product Science maven repository to all modules
+## 4. Add Product Science maven repository to all modules
-Your __root__ level. project either defines module dependencies in the `build.gradle` file or the `settings.gradle` file.
+In your __root__ directory the project either defines module dependencies in the `build.gradle` file or the `settings.gradle` file.
 Look in both files to see which.

 ### Case 1: Your project defines module dependencies in an allProjects block in the root build.gradle file